oroinc/documentation/user/back-office/system/frontend-menus/edit-frontend-menu.rst

      "**Content Node**","Select the :ref:`web catalog <user-guide--web-catalog>` from which you want to choose content node, and the :ref:`content node <user-guide--marketing--web-catalog--content-variant>` itself."

   .. image:: /user/img/system/frontend_menu/target_type.png
-     :alt: Select the target type for a frontend menu item
+     :alt: Select the target type for a storefront menu item

   .. hint:: If this menu item serves as a non-clickable parent that does not link itself to any resource (like **Customers** in the default main menu), type *\#*.